 Dachau, the first Nazi concentration camp, opened in 1933, shortly after Adolf Hitler (1889-1945) became chancellor of Germany.
-Located in southern Germany, Dachau initially housed political prisoners; however, it eventually evolved into a death camp where countless thousands of Jews died from malnutrition, disease and overwork or were executed.
+Located in southern Germany, Dachau was initially a camp for political prisoners; however, it eventually evolved into a death camp where countless thousands of Jews died from malnutrition, disease and overwork or were executed.
 In addition to Jews, the camp’s prisoners included members of other groups Hitler considered unfit for the new Germany, including artists, intellectuals, the physically and mentally handicapped and homosexuals.
 With the advent of World War II (1939-45), some able-bodied Dachau prisoners were used as slave labor to manufacture weapons and other materials for Germany’s war efforts.
 Additionally, some Dachau detainees were subjected to brutal medical experiments by the Nazis.
 U.S. military forces liberated Dachau in late April 1945.

 Nazi Germany’s First Concentration Camp

 From the start, camp detainees were subjected to harsh treatment.
 On May 25, 1933, Sebastian Nefzger (1900-33), a Munich schoolteacher, was beaten to death while imprisoned at Dachau.
 The SS administrators who operated the camp claimed that Nefzger had committed suicide, but an autopsy disclosed that he likely lost his life due to asphyxiation or strangulation.
 The Munich public prosecutor summarily indicted Wäckerle and his underlings on a murder charge.
-The prosecutor was immediately overruled by Hitler, who issued an edict stating that Dachau and all other concentration camps were not to be subjected to German law as it applied to German citizens.
+The prosecutor was immediately overruled by Hitler, who issued an edict stating that Dachau and all other concentration camps were not subject to German law as it applied to German citizens.
 SS administrators alone would run the camps and hand out punishment as they saw fit.

 That June, Theodor Eicke (1892-1943) replaced Wäckerle as Dachau commandant.
 Eicke immediately released a set of regulations for the camp’s daily operation.
 Prisoners deemed guilty of rule breaking were to be brutally beaten.
 Those who plotted to escape or espoused political views were to be executed on the spot.
 Prisoners would not be allowed to defend themselves or protest this treatment.
 Eicke’s regulations served as a blueprint for the operation of all concentration camps in Nazi Germany.